Furymp/hexlet-git/INFO.md

-new line1
-experiment with amend
+add new feauture and fix something